nazaryanvard8/nazaryanvard8/README.md

 - **System Architecture & Design** — from monoliths to microservices with a focus on scalability and maintainability
 - **API Development & Integration** — RESTful and GraphQL services built for clarity, security, and performance
 - **Database Architecture** — schema design, migrations, indexing, and optimization across SQL & NoSQL
-- **Code Quality & Automation** — clean code principles, testing pipelines, and CI/CD integration
+- **Code Quality & Automation** — clean code principles, testing pipelines
 - **Performance & Scalability** — efficient caching, load balancing, and optimization at every layer
 - **Full Project Lifecycle** — from planning and MVP delivery to production and long-term maintenance